 The Adult, Community and Further Education (ACFE) Board is a statutory authority under the

 Education and Training Reform Act 2006.
-Through the Board, the Victorian Government provides funding to community-based organisations, known as Learn Local organisations, and two adult education institutions, the CAE and AMES Australia, for delivery of education and training programs to a broad range of Victorians over compulsory school-leaving age – young people, older people, people with special needs, people from diverse cultural backgrounds – with a special focus on people who have had limited prior access to education.
+Through the Board, the Victorian Government provides funding to community-based organisations, known as registered Learn Local providers, and two adult education institutions, the CAE and AMES Australia, for delivery of education and training programs to a broad range of Victorians over compulsory school-leaving age – young people, older people, people with special needs, people from diverse cultural backgrounds – with a special focus on people who have had limited prior access to education.

 Programs are designed to be flexible to meet learners' needs and support them to return to study, improve their literacy and numeracy skills, gain a qualification, broaden their employment options and learn new skills.
-As part of the wider Vocational Education and Training sector, Learn Local organisations deliver programs in a range of industry sectors and across the spectrum of qualification levels.
+As part of the wider Vocational Education and Training sector, Learn Local providers deliver programs in a range of industry sectors and across the spectrum of qualification levels.

-Learn Local organisations provide a unique, community-based context for learning.
+Learn Local providers provide a unique, community-based context for learning.
 They have a genuine focus on the individual needs of learners and the flexibility to meet their learning requirements.
 For this reason Learn Local is particularly suited to meeting the needs of adult learners of all ages who wish to undertake programs that assist them to gain qualifications and employment.

-Learn Local organisations are governed by voluntary committees of management whose members are drawn from the local community.
+Learn Local providers are governed by voluntary committees of management whose members are drawn from the local community.
 They may be small operations with a particular education focus such as basic literacy, or larger, more complex organisations offering programs ranging from basic education to diploma-level qualifications.

 The community basis and diversity of the organisations is one of the great strengths of Learn Local.
-There are more than 300 Learn Local organisations spread across Victoria.
+There are more than 300 Learn Local providers spread across Victoria.
 These organisations are often the only access point for adults to learning in the area.

 The Board works jointly with the Victorian Registration and Qualifications Authority and the Victorian Curriculum and Assessment Authority.